meilisearch/documentation/reference/api/typo_tolerance.md

 #### `minWordSizeForTypos`

-Customize the minimum word length for tolerating 1 or 2 typos.
+Customize the minimum word length for accepting 1 or 2 typos.

 | Name       | Description                                  |
 |------------|----------------------------------------------|